Embeddings of $k$-complexes into $2k$-manifolds: Preliminaries

 \subsection{Intersection number}

+In the definitions of general position and intersection number below apart from our conventions on $M$, we also allow $M= \R^{2k}$.
+This fills the postponed details from Subsection~\ref{ss:obstruction}.

 \subparagraph{General position.} Let $f \colon |K| \to M$ be a map.
-We say that $f$ is a \emph{general position map} if $f|_{|L|}$ is injective; there are only finitely many $x$ with more than one preimage; each such $x$ has exactly two preimages, which both lie in $|K|\setminus|L|$, and the crossing of $f$ at $x$ is transversal.
+We say that $f$ is a \emph{general position map} if $f|_{|K^{(k-1)}|}$ is injective; there are only finitely many $x$ with more than one preimage; each such $x$ has exactly two preimages, which both lie in $|K|\setminus|K^{(k-1)}|$, and the crossing of $f$ at $x$ is transversal.
+In addition, if $M$ has nonempty boundary, we assume that\footnote{It would be perhaps more natural to assume $f(|K|) \subseteq M\setminus \partial M$ for a general position map.
+However, allowing the nonempty intersection of $\partial M$ and the image of $K^{(k-1)}$ will be useful in one of the proofs.} $f(|K|\setminus|K^{(k-1)}|) \subseteq M\setminus \partial M$.

-We will also extend this notion to the case when $M$ is a manifold with boundary; then we in addition require that $f(|K|\setminus|L|) \subseteq M\setminus \partial M$.
 We will sometimes need to perturb a map $f$ to a general position map $f'$ by a homotopy with a support in an arbitrarily close neighborhood of $f(|K|)$.
 In such case we mean to use Lemma~4.8 of~\cite{hudson69}.

 Sometimes, we will need a mutually general position of two maps $f \colon |K| \to M$, $f' \colon |K'| \to M$ where $K'$ is another $k$-complex.
 This will be equivalent with requiring that $f \sqcup f' \colon |K| \sqcup |K'| \to M$ is a general position map, where `$\sqcup$' stands for disjoint union.